Plucking Apples in Himachal Pradesh With My Host Family

 A large part of the hill on which the house was built belonged to the family.
 We were in the month of August.
 Apple harvesting season was upon us.
-Bright red and green apples embellished the bushy apple trees on those steep mountains.
+Bright red and green apples embellished bushy apple trees on steep mountains.

 You know one good thing travel teaches you is to put yourself out, ask for favors, and accept them with gratitude.
 Asking someone for something doesn’t make you a small person.

 But soon my run turned into a trudge as the mud paths of that precipitous hill weren’t really clear trails.
 Bushes from both sides shot into the track and tall grass stood everywhere.
 Apple, pomegranate, and pear trees were strewn around.
 Carefully I descended and crossed ahead to be with the two women who had been directing me how to reach them.

 When I walked through the tall grass I did think of the snakes that must have been hiding in the grass.
 But I knew I had to go on.
 No one was going to come to pick me up from there.

 When I arrived at the tree, aunty had already climbed it.
 She plucked apples and tossed them to the village woman standing under the tree.
 The village woman had been specially hired for picking apples.
 Childhood memories of climbing the guava trees at my parents’ home made my feet itchy.
 I had to climb that apple tree.
 So one foot on the trunk and another on the upper branch and then left and right and in seconds I was high up.